-Also known as Govinda and Balaji, he is regarded as “Kaliyuga Varada/Daivam”, one who always protects his devotee and blesses them with wealth and success.
+Also known as Govinda and Balaji, he is regarded as “Kaliyuga Varada/Daivam,” one who always protects his devotee and blesses them with wealth and success.

-Represented by five deities (Berams) namely Dhruva (Moolavar), Kautuka, Snapan, Utsava, and Bali Beram, the mantra used for Lord Venkateswara is “Om Namo Venkatesaya, Om Namo Narayana” and “Sri Venkateshwara Supravatam”.
+Represented by five deities (Berams), namely Dhruva (Moolavar), Kautuka, Snapan, Utsava, and Bali Beram, the mantra used for Lord Venkateswara is “Om Namo Venkatesaya, Om Namo Narayana” and “Sri Venkateshwara Supravatam.”

 Legend of Lord Venkateswara

-Padma Purana, Varaha Purana, Garuda Purana, Brahmanda Purana the Brahmottara Purana, Markandeya Purana, Harivamsa, Vamana Purana, Brahma Purana, Aditya Purana, Skanda Purana, and Bhavishyottara Purana.
-The incarnation of Lord Vishnu as Venkateswara was carried out following a great incident and some are explained below.
+Padma Purana, Varaha Purana, Garuda Purana, Brahmanda Purana, Brahmottara Purana, Markandeya Purana, Harivamsa, Vamana Purana, Brahma Purana, Aditya Purana, Skanda Purana, and Bhavishyottara Purana mentions Lord Venkateswara and Tirumala.

-Once there was a ritual/sacrifice to be performed on the banks of the Gangas.
-But the problem was, sages didn’t know for which god the rituals were to be performed.
-On questioning by Sage Narada, other Rishis approached sage Bhrigu (one of the Saptarishis) and asked him to find the solution to their dilemma.
+Once there was a ritual/sacrifice to be performed on the banks of the Gangas by some sages.
+But the problem was sages didn’t know for which god the rituals were to be performed.
+On questioning by Sage Narada, other Rishis approached sage Bhrigu (one of the Saptarishis) and asked him to solve their dilemma.

-They requested sage Bhrigu to find the ideal god (primary benefactor of their yajna) who is capable to take the offering and who would be pleased by those rituals.
+They requested sage Bhrigu to find the ideal god (primary benefactor of their yajna) capable of taking the offering and who would be pleased by those rituals.
 Rishi Bhrigu first went to Lord Indra, the King of Gods but returned empty-handed, then he went to Lord Brahma, and then to Lord Shiva, but was not satisfied with their deed.
-None of them recognized his presence for which he cursed them.
+None of them recognized his presence, for which he cursed them.

-With no other options left, he last went to Lord Vishnu.
-Vishnu was sleeping on the bed of serpents at the time and when Bhrigu arrived, he just saw Vishnu’s feet and felt humiliated.
+With no other options left, sage Bhrigu went to Lord Vishnu.
+Vishnu was sleeping on the bed of serpents at the time, and when Bhrigu arrived, he only saw Vishnu’s feet and felt humiliated.
 He thus kicked Vishnu on his chest, where goddess Laxmi resided.

-However, for kicking Vishnu, Goddess Lakshmi felt insulted and had a rage with Lord Vishnu and left Vaikuntha and came to live down on earth to Kolhapur.
-Lord Vishnu then went to earth in search of goddess Laxmi, in the human form of Srinivasa (Venkateshwara), but couldn’t find her.
+However, for kicking Vishnu, Goddess Lakshmi felt insulted and raged with Lord Vishnu, left Vaikuntha, and came to live down on earth to Kolhapur.
+Lord Vishnu then went to earth searching for goddess Laxmi, in the human form of Srinivasa (Venkateshwara), but couldn’t find her.
 He instead settled on Seshachalam hills inside an anthill.

-The cow and calf, every day used to provide their milk in the anthill to lessen the thirst of Vishnu.
-One day cowherd caught the act thus he tried to beat the cow.
-For his unknown mistake, Venkateshwara cursed the Chola king to become a Demon as per dharma.
-The king begged for mercy for which Srinivasa told him that in his second birth as Akasa Raja, Lord will marry his daughter, Padmavati.
+The cow and calf, every day, used to provide their milk in the anthill to lessen the thirst of Vishnu.
+One day cowherd caught the act; thus, he tried to beat the cow.
+Venkateshwara cursed the Chola king to become a Demon as per dharma for his unknown mistake.
+The king begged for mercy, for which Srinivasa told him that in his second birth as Akasa Raja, Lord would marry his daughter, Padmavati.

-Thus, it is also believed that Lord Vishnu has manifested himself in the temple of Tirumala Venkateswara Temple during this Kali age to guide and direct his devotees towards salvation.
+Thus, it is also believed that Lord Vishnu manifested himself in the temple of Tirumala Venkateswara Temple during this Kali age to guide and direct his devotees towards salvation.

 The Richest Temple

-Regarding Puranas, as mentioned above, Lord Balaji or Venkateswara took a huge loan from Lord Kubera for his marriage with Devi Padmavati.
-So as to clear the debt, devotees from all over the world visit the shrine and donate money.
-This is the reason why Srinivasa is still repaying the loan taken from Kubera and will still pay till the end of kali yuga.
+Regarding Puranas, as mentioned above, Lord Balaji or Venkateswara took a huge loan from Lord Kubera for his marriage to Devi Padmavati.
+To clear the debt, devotees from around the world visit the shrine and donate money.
+This is why Srinivasa is still repaying the loan taken from Kubera and will still pay till the end of kali yuga.